njerig/personal-website/content/blog/the-map-is-not-the-territory.md

 ## Takeaway
 _I think what we're truly getting at in the scientific enterprise is more and more accurate models, not a true understanding of the universe._ What I find as a scientist may be true for me and not for thee.
 And while this may be a bit disappointing to the more idealistic among us, I think it's a useful point to harp on over and over again.

----

-_Thanks to 2020 tech-adjacent Twitter, Nungari Gachoka, various friends and acquaintances, and all of my science and math teachers for helping me with the ideas in this post._